VictorW96/KP-seminar-paper-Fsharp/README.md

 but the last one should only be rarely used and its considered to be bad design.
 F# was invented by a Microsoft Research Team and is compatible with the whole .NET Plattform.
 So you can interact for example with Visual Basic or C#, which makes F# very powerfull for actual application writing.
 This was the main idea, to build a functional programming language, that is integrated into the Microsoft Ecosystem.
-Its language features are very similar to [OCaml](https://de.wikipedia.org/wiki/Objective_CAML) and it was ineed a role model for F#.
+Its language features are very similar to [OCaml](https://de.wikipedia.org/wiki/Objective_CAML) and it was indeed a role model for F#.
+Because F# is a general purpose language it can be applied in a wide area.
+For example in web development, analytical programming and scripting.

 <a name="fprog"></a>
 ### 1. Functional programming basics